Skip to main content

 About off-leash Obedience

-Off-leash obedience means that your dog will listen to you, respond to you, and obey your commands and directions without needing a leash, treats, or an electronic device.
-Naturally, this will look different depending on the dog, type of training, and the situation.
+Ask a dozen trainers and you’ll probably get a dozen different answers.
+For me, off-leash obedience means this: your dog will listen, respond, and obey without needing a leash, treats, or an electronic device.
+Of course, it will look different depending on the dog, the training, and the environment.

 Attitude and Honesty